shsingh844/conveo-mini/README.md

   - Extract three key themes or insights.
 - The response is parsed as JSON and rendered as a short summary plus bullet-point themes.

+### 4. Prompt engineering

+This demo intentionally explores multiple prompt strategies for the same UX research task:

+- Default prompt: Direct, compact template for quick interview summarization and theme extraction.
+- Researcher-grade prompt: Longer, structured template that frames insights as decision-ready opportunities and risks for PMs and UX teams.
+- Step-by-step prompt: A two-step template that first asks the model to reason in observations, then derive themes, to encourage more faithful and structured outputs.

+These prompt modes are selectable in the UI, so you can see how different templates change summaries and themes for the same interview snippet.

 ## Security and privacy notes

 - This is a portfolio/demo project, not a production system.